gokiburikin/gkbrkn_noita/README.md

 # Goki's Things
 A collection of changes and additions to Noita.
 This mod contains an in-game config menu found at the top right of the screen.
 Use it to toggle options and custom content.
-To install just download the ZIP from the clone or download button above and extract the gkbrkn_noita-master folder to your Noita mods folder.
+To install just download the latest release from the releases tab above and extract the gkbrkn_noita folder to your Noita mods folder.

-This mod supports custom loadout registration and is backwards compatible with starting loadouts and more loadouts.
-Goki's Things must be loaded before (higher in the list than) loadout mods!
+This mod has a loadout manager.
+Enable it to control loadouts, loadout skins (for player skin support) and the toggling of individual loadouts.
+Goki's Things must be loaded before (higher in the list than) other loadout mods!

 ### Loadouts
 - [x] **Default**: No changes.
 Just in case you want a normal run in rotation.